curityio/chatgpt-example-app/docs/DEVELOPMENT.md

 ### Authentication Method

-The Curity Identity Server needs to be configured with the `access_token` authenticator as a pre-requisite of the _main_ authenticator.
+The Curity Identity Server is configured with the `access_token` authenticator as the _main_ authenticator, followed by a strong MFA authentication (BankID by default).
-That is used because before starting strong user authentication via HAAPI, we need to ensure the current user has authenticated against the
-MCP Server itself (which they do via the MCP Client, normally).
+That is used because before starting strong user authentication via HAAPI, we need to ensure the current user has authenticated against the  MCP Server itself (which they do via the MCP Client, normally).

-Once the token is validated (the authenticator can validate audience, issuer, purpose), the HAAPI client will arrive at the _main_ authenticator, which should be one of the following:
+Once the token is validated (the authenticator can validate audience, issuer, purpose), the HAAPI client will arrive at the 2nd factor authenticator, which can be one of the following:

-* **BankID**: set the `ACR` to `urn:se:curity:authentication:bankid:bank-id`.
+* **BankID**,
-* **HTML Form**: set the `ACR` to `urn:se:curity:authentication:html-form:htmlFormJson`.
+* **HTML Form**,
-* **Email magic link**: set the `ACR` to `urn:se:curity:email:email-for-mcp`
+* **Email magic link**.

 In the case of the BankID authenticator, the MCP Server will return a QR code to the MCP client which allows them to authenticate.

 In the case of the HTML Form authenticator, the MCP Server sends an _elicitation_ to the MCP client, asking the user for username and password.

 **NOTE** Currently, when using BankID, we do not refresh the QR code, since that would require sending multiple image message back to the MCP Client.
 The clients don't yet support swapping images in responses, so this will be a poor UX.
+This functionality will work in the ChatGPT widget.

 ## Other Modes